rizonesoft/Notepad3/Readme.md

 #### `LocaleAnsiCodePageAnalysisBonus=33`

-Confidence/Reliability for the ANSI Code-Page Bonus
+Bias/Bonus on top of Confidence/Reliability if current system's ANSI Code-Page is file encoding analysis result.
+(This will push detection algorithm to like system's ANSI Code-Page more than other detection result)

 #### `LexerSQLNumberSignAsComment=1`